peitaosu/Keyboard-Mouse-Simulation/README.md

 This module wrapper keyboard and mouse events and send to system to have same behavior with physical keyboard and mouse.

-You can use it in your automation scripts, or as easy-to-use API when you want to send keyboard and mouse events to different desktop environment (Windows & X11) in same way.
+You can use it in your automation scripts, or as easy-to-use API when you want to send keyboard and mouse events to different desktop environment (Windows & X11 & macOS) in same way.

 ## Setup